ComposableFi/composable/docs/docs/technology/cvm.md

 # Composable Virtual Machine (CVM)

-Previously known as XCVM, the Composable Virtual Machine (CVM) is language and execution runtime for cross chain programs and intents settlement.
+The Composable Virtual Machine (CVM) is language and execution runtime for cross chain program execution and intents settlement.
 The CVM is a orchestration language on top of standards for cross-chain communication, specifically over [IBC](./composable-ibc.md).

 ## Summary